-2. The Commission is conducting an investigation on alleged dumped imports of Deformed Concrete Reinforcing Steel Bars (hereinafter referred as "Rebars") into Pakistan originating in and/or exported from the People's Republic of China ("China"), under the Act and the Rules.
-The Commission has made preliminary determination in this investigation under Section 37 of the Act.
-This report on preliminary determination has been issued in accordance with the Rule 10 of the Rules.
+2. The Commission has conducted an investigation on dumped imports of Deformed Concrete Reinforcing Steel Bars (hereinafter referred as "Rebars") into Pakistan originating in and/or exported from the People's Republic of China ("China"), under the Act and the Rules.
+The Commission has made final determination in this investigation under Section 39 of the Act.
+This report on final determination has been issued in accordance with Section 39(5) of the Act and Article 12.2 of the Agreement on Antidumping.

-3. In terms of Section 37 of the Act, the Commission shall make a preliminary determination of dumping and injury, if any, not earlier than sixty days and not later than one hundred and eighty days, after initiation of an investigation.
-Such preliminary determination shall be based on the information available to the Commission at that time.
-This investigation was initiated on November 26, 2016.
+3. In terms of Section 39(1) of the Act, the Commission shall make a final determination of dumping and injury within one hundred and eighty days of publication of a notice of preliminary determination in the official Gazette.
+Notice of preliminary determination was published on May 23, 2017 in official Gazette.